History of Chevy Chase in Timeline

 1999: 25th Anniversary Special

-In 1999, Chevy Chase appeared on SNL's 25th anniversary special.
+In 1999, Chevy Chase appeared on Saturday Night Live's 25th anniversary special.

-In 2000, Chase appeared in "Snow Day", which was a box office success.
+In 2000, Chase appeared in "Snow Day", which was a successful movie.

-In 2001, Chevy Chase made a cameo appearance on SNL as the Land Shark in a Weekend Update segment.
+In 2001, Chevy Chase appeared as the Land Shark in a Weekend Update segment on Saturday Night Live.

-In 2002, Chase appeared in "Orange County", which was a box office success.
+In 2002, Chevy Chase appeared in "Orange County", which grossed over $40 million.

-In 2002, Chevy Chase was roasted by the New York Friars Club for a Comedy Central special, noted for its vitriolic nature.
+In 2002, Chevy Chase was roasted by the New York Friars Club for a Comedy Central special, noted for being unusually vitriolic.

 2003: Roommate Interview

-In a 2003 interview, Chevy Chase's former roommate asserted that Chase left Haverford College for academic reasons, disputing the urban legend.
+In a 2003 interview, David Felsen, Chevy Chase's former roommate, asserted that Chase left Haverford College for academic reasons.

 2004: Campaigning for John Kerry

-In 2004, Chevy Chase made controversial remarks about President George W. Bush during a speech at a People for the American Way benefit.
+In 2004, during a speech at a People for the American Way benefit, Chevy Chase made controversial remarks about then-President George W. Bush.

-2005: NBC Special on First Five Years of SNL
+2005: NBC Special on SNL's First Five Years

-In 2005, Chevy Chase was interviewed for a NBC special on the first five years of SNL.
+In 2005, Chevy Chase was interviewed for an NBC special on the first five years of Saturday Night Live.

 2007: Weekend Update Segment

-In 2007, Chevy Chase appeared in another Weekend Update segment on SNL.
+In 2007, Chevy Chase appeared in another Weekend Update segment on Saturday Night Live.

-In 2007, in a biography, Chevy Chase stated he was physically and psychologically abused as a child by his mother and stepfather.
+In a 2007 biography, Chevy Chase alleged that he was physically and psychologically abused as a child by his mother and stepfather.

-During a 2009 interview on the Today show, Chevy Chase ostensibly verified the urban legend that he was expelled from college for harboring a cow in his room.
+During a 2009 interview on the Today show, Chevy Chase ostensibly verified the urban legend that he was expelled for harboring a cow in his fourth floor room at Haverford College.

-In 2010, Chase appeared in an online "Vacation" short film and in the "Presidential Reunion" comedy sketch.
+In 2010, Chevy Chase appeared in the online "Vacation" short film "Hotel Hell Vacation" and the Funny or Die sketch "Presidential Reunion."

-In 2010, Chevy Chase stated that his drug abuse had been "low level."
+In 2010, Chevy Chase commented on his previous drug abuse, stating that it had been "low level."

 2013: Five-Timers Club Appearance

-In 2013, Chevy Chase appeared in Justin Timberlake's monologue as a member of the Five-Timers Club, reuniting with Steve Martin and Martin Short.
+In 2013, Chevy Chase appeared in Justin Timberlake's monologue on Saturday Night Live as a member of the Five-Timers Club, reuniting with his Three Amigos co-stars.

 February 2015: 40th Anniversary Special

-In February 2015, Chevy Chase participated in SNL's 40th anniversary special.
+In February 2015, Chevy Chase participated in Saturday Night Live's 40th anniversary special.

 In February 2015, Rolling Stone ranked Chevy Chase tenth in overall importance of all 141 SNL cast members to date.